-If you are new to working with digital workstations, it is recommended that you read the Mbox Basics Guide.
-This guide provides basic information on a number of topics, including how to get sound in and out of your Mbox, connect a mic or instrument, and record a performance.
+If you are new to working with digital workstations, it is recommended that you read the following:

+• Mbox Basics Guide provides simple steps for how to get sound in and out of your Mbox, connect a microphone or instrument, record to a Pro Tools session, import audio from a CD, create an audio CD from a Pro Tools session, and other topics.
 For additional information, see the following online guides:

-- Pro Tools Reference Guide explains Pro Tools LE software in detail. - Pr Tools Menus Guide covers all the Pro Tools on-screen menus. - DigiRack Plug-Ins Guide explains how to use the RTAS and AudioSuite plug-ins included with Pro Tools LE. - Digidesign Plug-Ins Guide explains how to use optional Digidesign plug-ins. - DigiBase Guide provides details on using Pro Tools DigiBase databasing and browsers for data and media management. - · Pro Tools Keyboard Shortcuts lists keyboard shortcuts for Pro Tools LE.
+- Pro Tools Reference Guide explains Pro Tools LE software in detail. - Pro Tools Menus Guide covers all the Pro Tools on-screen menus. - DigiRack Plug-Ins Guide explains how to use the RTAS and AudioSuite plug-ins included with Pro Tools LE. - Digidesign Plug-Ins Guide explains how to use optional Digidesign plug-ins. - DigiBase Guide provides details on using Pro Tools DigiBase databasing and browsers for data and media management. - Pro Tools Keyboard Shortcuts lists keyboard shortcuts for Pro Tools LE.